-Louise, if you’re doing everything right — advertising who you really are, keeping the rough stuff for another time when you know each other better, and not shying away from expressing your core essence — then if they’re not following up with date number two, they’re doing you a favor.
+Lena, if you’re doing everything right — advertising who you really are, keeping the rough stuff for another time when you know each other better, and not shying away from expressing your core essence — then if they’re not following up with date number two, they’re doing you a favor.
 They’re not for you, and they’re just getting out of your way to make room for your person to come into your life.
 Don’t stop, he’s going to show up.

 Wendy Newman is the author of 121 First Dates.
 She’s a dating, sex, and relationship expert who’s led hundreds of workshops and revolutionized the lives of over 70,000+ women internationally.